Published 15 Aug 2023

 Check the exterior of the property

 Inspect the property’s perimeter, fences/walls, points where soil meets wood, areas with source of moisture, flower pots, and check gardens or shrubbery for possible termite nests.
-Check the foundations of the property particularly if they are exposed and made of untreated wood because these can become entry points for termites.
+Check the foundations of the property particularly if they are exposed and made of untreated wood because these can become entry points or crawl space for termites.
 Probe mud tubes to check for termites.

 Check the interior of the property